SwiftedMind/Puddles/README.md

 ♻️ **Unidirectional Data Flow** - While not strictly enforced by the framework, Puddles is designed around one-way communication between components.
 This greatly reduces complexity while increasing modularity and ease of use in SwiftUI Previews.
 To do this, Puddles provides an easy to use `Interface` type that lets you send `actions` to an interface observer.

-⚓ **Deeplink Support** - Support for deeplinking and arbitrary state restoration is built-in from the start and does not require much extra work or setup.
+⚓ **Deep Link Support** - Support for deep linking and arbitrary state restoration is built-in from the start and does not require much extra work or setup.

 ⁉️ **Queryables** - Queryables allow you to trigger a view presentation with a simple `async` function call that suspends until the presentation has concluded and produced a result.
 For example, you can trigger a "deletion confirmation" alert and `await` its result with one call, without ever leaving the scope.

 🚦 **Signals** - In SwiftUI, you can send data from a child view to a parent view through the use of closures, which are one-time events that trigger an action.
 Puddles provides a `Signal` type that does the exact same thing, but in the other direction.
 It lets you send data down the view hierarchy, without forcing a permanent new state.
-This is highly useful for deeplinking, where you just want to signify a needed state change from outside a view, without locking any new state from the parent.
+This is highly useful for deep linking and state restoration, where you just want to signify a needed state change from outside a view, without locking any new state from the parent.

 ## Getting Started